 It happens all the time that a customer becomes surprised by the cost of chrome plating.
-Many people think that for chrome plating you only need to deep the parts in a chrome tank and chrome would cover it. here I try to explain the factors effecting the cost of plating.
+Many people think that for chrome plating you only need to dip the parts in a chrome tank and chrome would cover it. here I try to explain the factors affecting the cost of plating.

 The cost of decorative plating divides between prep work and plating itself. prep works include stripping of the old coating like paint,rust,powder coat or old plating, the next step in prep work is to polish the parts and later removing all the grease and polishing compounds. at this point if no repair is needed ,the prep work is done. the prep work cost about 50% of the total. the plating cost depends mostly on base metal.
 Steel, Bronze, Copper are easier to plate .
 Stainless Steel is hard to plate and same with pot-metal ( also called pewter or zinc die-cast ). if a piece has pitting in the base metal even after polishing the only way improve the appearance is buy brazing the pin hole or extreme Copper plating. that's why the old pewter parts are very expensive to rechrome.